-The aim of the surgery is to remove the cancer - completely if possible.
+The aim of the surgery is to remove the disease process causing your symptoms - whether it is cancer, inflammation, pain or blockage.
 For most patients this will provide a cure or significant improvement of their bowel problems.
 For cancer operations, surgery gives the best chance of cure, and the treatment may need to be combined with chemotherapy and/or radiotherapy.
 Even in cancer surgery, where certainty of cure is difficult to guarantee, the benefits should be long lasting.